 If one of Digital Engineering's advertising partners sponsors an article, it will be labeled as sponsored content.
 Such content normally takes one of three forms: “New and Noteworthy,” “Check it Out” and advertorials.

-Editor's Picks and Check it Out
+New and Noteworthy and Check it Out

-Every Check it Out is sponsored.
-Advertisers can request that their video, webinar, paper or service offering be covered as a Check it Out by Tony Lockwood.
+For “Check it Out,” advertisers can request that their video, webinar, paper or service offering be covered as a “Check it Out” by Digital Engineering.

 Advertorials are articles submitted by Digital Engineering's advertisers who sponsor their placement in the magazine and/or online.
 The advertiser is solely responsible for their content.
 These articles are clearly marked as sponsored wherever they are published.
 Digital Engineering reserves the right to refuse to publish advertorials that we feel don't meet our mission of providing useful information on optimization technology to design engineers, engineering management and engineering IT teams.
 We believe that what is presented as sponsored content is important, newsworthy and fairly presented.
 We hope you find this information useful too.
 To help you judge for yourself, whenever any article is sponsored, we will place the blue Sponsored Content flag at the top of it with a link to this page as a means of full disclosure.